 Why Can't Ultrasound Techs Tell You the Result of an Ultrasound?

 If you've ever had an ultrasound, you've probably wondered why the tech operating the machine won't tell you anything about what they're seeing.
 Your ultrasound tech should not tell you about your results or even react to what they see since this might influence the patient's decisions about treatment.

-That is not to say that your tech has no idea what she’s looking at.
+That is not to say that your tech has no idea what she's looking at.
 An ultrasound tech should know their anatomy well enough to perform the procedure, but they are not doctors.
-Only a doctor is qualified to share test results with the patient since they can also discuss treatment.
+Only a doctor is qualified to share test results with the patient since they could also discuss treatment.